-First, if you feel like you could be doing a lot more with your productivity, like to-do lists are great but you really need a full system for doing more with your time, I recommend my productivity course.
+First, if you feel like you could be doing a lot more with your time, like to-do lists are great but you really need a full system for doing more with your time, I recommend my goal setting course.

 You can learn more about the course here.

 Conversely, if you are fine with your system but want a little extra help understanding how to plan out your time and create an effective list, consider signing up for my free, five-day productivity plan bootcamp.

 Each day over the span of five days I’ll email you a new lesson that you can use to do more with your time.
 It’s perfect for someone struggling with overwhelm and too-much-to-do syndrome.

 When is a good time for list making?